edora-christiankaaber/eudi-doc-attestation-rulebooks-catalog/rulebooks/social-security/attestation-rulebook-wp6-common.md

 -	Final approval lies with a joint governance body composed of representatives from the European Commission, selected Member States, and relevant expert groups.
 #### 1.5.4	VERSIONING AND PUBLICATION
 -	Rulebook versions are identified by a semantic versioning scheme (e.g., v1.0.0).
--	Version identifiers must be reflected in namespace URIs used across the data models (see Section 7.7).
+-	Version identifiers must be reflected in namespace URIs used across the data models (see chapter 7.7).
 -	A public registry of approved versions shall be maintained by DG EMPL or a delegated trusted authority.
 -	Deprecated versions shall remain accessible for reference but must not be used for new attestation issuance.
 #### 1.5.5	DISPUTE RESOLUTION AND ESCALATION